Katherine Hampshire

 Overview

-Katherine practices across a range of Chambers’ specialisms, with focuses on public and administrative law, Court of Protection, inquest and inquiries, and police work.
-Prior to joining Chambers, Katherine gained experience of commercial practice, and prior to joining the Bar, worked in the public sector, in International Trade, and in Child and Adolescent Mental Health.
+Katherine practices across a range of Chambers’ specialisms, with focuses on public and administrative law, court of protection, inquest and inquiries, and police work.
+Prior to joining Chambers, Katherine gained experience of commercial practice, and prior to joining the Bar, worked in the public sector, in International Trade and Child and Adolescent Mental Health.
 She has been commended by clients for her empathy, written and oral advocacy, and ability to see to the heart of a problem.

 “Katherine’s advocacy was exceptional at trial and a great assistance to all the Parties, including the Judge – we all would have been very lost without Katherine’s involvement.”